-Prior to teaching online, she developed a baccalaureate programs in nursing, and coordinated a master’s and doctoral programs in gerontological nursing and long term care, as well served as Interim Director of a university based RN-BSN-MSN program.
-For many years, Dr. Fields has been a consultant in long term care and nursing home reform in Washington and in New York City and State.
-In Washington, she also served as the federal Court Monitor in the D.C.
+Prior to teaching online, she developed a baccalaureate programs in nursing, and coordinated a master’s and doctoral programs in gerontological nursing and long term care, as well served as Interim Director of a hybrid university based RN-BSN-MSN program.
+For many years, Dr. Fields has been a consultant in long-term care and nursing home reform in Washington and in New York City and State.
+In Washington, she also served as the Federal Court Monitor in the D.C.
 Village Nursing Home case brought by the U.S. Department of Justice against the District of Columbia for the violation of the civil rights of the residents of the nursing home the District owned and operated.
 Very valuable lessons to be learned for the empowerment of citizens and successful advocacy for our most vulnerable and poor.

 Dr. Fields is a former RN member of the District of Columbia Board of Nursing and commissioner of the Magnet Program in Recognition of Excellence in Nursing Services of the American Nurses Credentialing Center.
 Her dissertation from Teachers College, Columbia University is “A Study of Professional Behavior in Education and Practice, With An Emphasis on Professional Nursing Education and Practice”.
-The Conceptual Framework for Professional Behavior developed as part of her dissertation, Dr. Fields uses as examples in her teaching and work for professional nurse empowerment and leadership in humane health care delivery for our clients – local, national, global.
+The Conceptual Framework for Professional Behavior developed as part of her dissertation, Dr. Fields uses as examples in her teaching and work for professional nurse empowerment and leadership in humane health care delivery for our clients – local, national, and global.

-Dr. Harriet Fields is also active nationally and internationally in promoting the legacy of her grandfather, W.C.
+Dr. Harriet A. Fields is also active nationally and internationally in promoting the legacy of her grandfather, W.C.
 Fields, for generations to come – www.wcfields.com.